 33 gal Craftsman compressor keeps tripping the breaker.

-Earlier in my reply I referred to the unloader valve function, and if the unloader valve didn’t work properly, that it may overload the motor.
+I referred earlier to the unloader valve function, and if the unloader valve didn’t work properly, that it may overload the motor.

 So please check and be sure that the unloader valve is working.